Boulton's Birds - Part two

 by Harvey Pettitwith border artwork by Barbara Anne Lee

-The first article in this series was about Boulton's SWALLOW pattern, one of the 25-year-old's earliest patterns for his new employer.
-At the same time, two more bird patterns were introduced: KINGFISHER and OWL, shown below.
+The first article in this series was about Boulton's SWALLOW pattern, one of the twenty-five-year-old's earliest patterns for his new employer.
+At the same time, two further bird patterns were introduced: KINGFISHER, and OWL, shown below.
 These designs were also simpler, suited to the challenging economic times that followed the end of World War One.
-Labour shortages caused by the heavy loss of life during the conflict significantly affected the pottery industry.
-Boulton, who had fought in France, was fortunate to have survived; it was fortunate for us too, as he began to create highly original work unrelated to the past.
+Labour shortages caused by the heavy loss of life during the conflict had a significant impact on the pottery industry.
+Boulton, who had fought in France, was fortunate to have survived; it was fortunate for us too, for he soon begin to create highly original work that owed little to the past.

 To return to this page use, your back button.

-According to Carlton Ware's pattern records, KINGFISHER had twenty-two variants beginning with pattern number 2530, while OWL only had four, beginning with 2594.
+According to Carlton Ware's pattern records, KINGFISHER had twenty-two variants beginning with pattern number 2530, while OWL only had four, starting at 2594.

 The Carlton Ware Aviary

 For two or three years, other birds avoided the Carlton Ware aviary until PHEASANT ROSE 2834 was introduced to the flock.
-Uncharacteristically for Boulton, the pattern was traditional in nature, reminiscent of Horace Wain, his predecessor.
-Notice, however, the bird is more exotic than might be expected from Wain.
+Uncharacteristically for Boulton, the pattern was traditional in nature, reminiscent of the work of his predecessor, Horace Wain.
+Notice, however, the bird itself is more exotic than one might expect from Wain.

 PHEASANT ROSE had fourteen variants beginning with pattern number 2832.
 It is related to another slightly later pattern, which you can read about in the article on CRETONNE.

 The fowl's flamboyant feathers were to lead the way to more extravagant bird patterns.
-In the approaching second half of the 1920s, the fledgling designer's work was to make a distinctive mark on twentieth-century Staffordshire pottery and in the style that, from the late 1960s onwards, would be termed Art Deco.
+As the second half of the 1920s approached, the fledgling designer's work was to make a distinctive mark on twentieth-century Staffordshire pottery and in the style that, from the late 1960s onwards, would come to be termed Art Deco.

 Borders

 Borders were not created for KINGFISHER, OWL, or PHEASANT ROSE.
-As a rule of thumb, none were used with them; a simple gold line sufficed.
-However, in pattern records, one variant of OWL (2604) specifies the use of SWALLOW BORDER, featured in the previous article and repeated below.
+As a rule of thumb, none were used with these patterns; a simple gold line sufficed.
+However, the pattern records note one exception: variant 2604 of OWL, which specifies the use of SWALLOW BORDER, featured in the previous article and repeated below.

 If more accurate information comes to light, I will update this page.